aphp/edsnlp/docs/pipes/core/normalizer.md

 ## Authors and citation

-The `eds.normalizer` pipeline was developed by AP-HP's Data Science team.
+The `eds.normalizer` pipeline component was developed by AP-HP's Data Science team.